S&P dividend payments to investors hit record in 2020 despite virus hit

 The strong recovery in the latter part of the year has helped correct the situation to a large extent.

-“The good news is that S&P 500 dividend cuts peaked in May and have since stabilized,” Tony DiSpirito, head of U.S. fundamental active equity at BlackRock wrote in a recent report.
+“The good news is that S&P 500 dividend cuts peaked in May and have since stabilized,” Tony DeSpirito, chief investment officer of U.S. fundamental active equity at BlackRock.

 “We expect dividend growth to resume in 2021 as vaccine distribution and greater clarity in general give company managements the confidence to release excess cash in the form of dividends and buybacks,” he said.